district10/blog/_posts/post-0098-probability-and-statistics.md

       - k is the number of observed successes,
       - $\textstyle {a \choose b}$ is a binomial coefficient.

-Uniform distribution (continuous)
+Continuous Uniform distribution

-:   In probability theory and statistics, the continuous uniform distribution
+:   In probability theory and statistics, the **continuous uniform distribution**
-    or rectangular distribution is a family of symmetric probability distributions such that for each member of the family, all intervals of the same length on the distribution's support are equally probable.
+    or **rectangular distribution** is a family of symmetric probability distributions such that for each member of the family, all intervals of the same length on the distribution's support are equally probable.
 The support is defined by the two parameters, a and b, which are its minimum and maximum values.
-The distribution is often abbreviated U(a,b).
+The distribution is often abbreviated **U(a,b)**.
 It is the maximum entropy probability distribution for a random variate X under no constraint other than that it is contained in the distribution's support.